Student Housing & Residential Life - Community Standards

 Pets – Animals on Campus Policy: In East Campus the licensee agrees to comply with all applicable ordinances, regulations and laws governing pets.
 This includes Cal State Monterey Bay’s “Animals on Campus Policy” which can be found by visiting: http://policy.csumb.edu/animals-campus-policy

-Pets – Reptiles/Amphibians: No amphibians or reptiles permitted within any housing facility on campus.
-Residents are allowed to have fish that can humanely live in a 10 gallon aquarium.
+Pets – Reptiles/Amphibians: No amphibians or reptiles are permitted within any housing facility on campus.

 Pets – Live Food: No live food is permitted for the purpose of feeding current pets.
 This includes rodents and crickets.